cysouw/diathesis/text/c03_summaryDia.md

 ## Passive diatheses ~~[OBJ › SBJ › ADJ]~~

+A ~~passive~~ is a diathesis that removes the role marked as subject and promotes an object to be the new subject.
+The erstwhile subject can optionally be expressed as a prepositional phrase.
+For details on the definition see [@sec:intro-subject-demotions], specifically starting at [@par:passive].

 ### *Vorgangspassiv* (*werden+Partizip*) {#sec:summary-vorgangspassiv}

 The ~~Vorgangspassiv~~ (full discussion in [@sec:participles-werden-passive]) is the infamous diathesis consisting of a light verb *werden* with a participle.
 Passives are very similar to anticausatives in that the transitive object is turned into the intransitive subject [@next].
 The special characteristic of a passive is that the transitive subject can be optionally retained, typically as a prepositional *von* or *durch* phrase.
 However, note that this prepositional phrase is normally not used.
-The same *werden+Partizip* construction leads to a different diathesis with intransitive verbs, namely the *Unpersönliches Passiv* (see [@sec:summary-unpersonlicher-vorgangspassiv]).
+The same *werden+Partizip* construction leads to a different diathesis with intransitive verbs, namely the *unpersönlicher Passiv* (see [@sec:summary-unpersonlicher-vorgangspassiv]).

 ::: ex
 a.
 Ich verkaufe den Schrank.